nikitavoloboev/data/sharing/my-workflow.md

 - [Neovim](../text-editors/vim/vim.md) - Small and quick edits.
 Edit my Karabiner XML config file there.

 ## Task tracking
 - [2Do](../macOS/apps/2do.md) - Personal day-to-day tasks.
 Every task is actionable.
-Tasks that don't fit into a GitHub issue are put there.
-Usually this includes personal tasks.
 - [Ship](https://www.realartists.com/index.html) - GitHub issues.
 All issues I want to work on soon are put into __Up Next__ queue and I work through each one, one by one.
 - [Trello](../macOS/apps/trello.md) - Public and personal boards.
 It's really nice because I can share pragmatically things I want to do publically and have the workflow actually be seamless so it doesn't distract or detach from the experience in any way.